composer/satis/docs/config.md

 If true, resolve and add all development dependencies of each required package.

+### only-dependencies

+If true, will only resolve and add dependencies, not the root projects listed in "require".

 ### require-dependency-filter

 If false, will include versions matching a dependency.